 You may stumble on some by accident.
 Or you may have heard of the locations that showcase some of the best works: The Student Centre, the Medika independent cultural centre (former pharmaceutical factory) or the Branimirova Graffiti Hall of Fame.

-I decided it was time Zagreb street murals receive their due recognition, so I curated my own ‘exhibition’ just for you.
-So take my map, pretend the city is a huge open-space showroom and track down each one on the list.
+It is time Zagreb street murals receive their due recognition.
+So I curated my own ‘exhibition’ just for you.
+You can take my map, pretend the city is a huge open-space showroom and track down each one on the list.

 Oh, and here’s my ultimate list of other super cool things to do in Zagreb!